|The HELP-TECH program will end after the graduation of its current cohort. No new clients will be accepted.|

 The Internet and Computing Core Certification (IC³ GS3) provides job-seekers with the foundation of knowledge they need to succeed in environments that require the use of computers and the Internet.
 The Global Standard 3 is an internationally recognized standard for digital literacy and reflects the most relevant skills needed in today's academic and business environments.

-The MCITP: Enterprise Desktop Support Technician 7 proves your ability to successfully manage and troubleshoot desktop environments that run the Windows operating system.
+The MCITP: Enterprise Desktop Support Technician for Windows 7 proves your ability to successfully manage and troubleshoot desktop environments that run the Windows operating system.
 It also shows that you have the necessary soft skills to educate users and help them solve hardware and software operation and application problems on Windows.

 By earning an MCITP certification, you distinguish yourself as an IT professional with the skills and proven job-role capabilities to effectively work with Microsoft technologies.
 Roles such as customer support representative, computer support specialist, technical support representative, help desk technician, and technical support specialist all open up to you.

 HELP-TECH is administered by Nonprofit Technology Resources, which has been providing technology equipment and support services for individuals and organizations in the Philadelphia area for over 30 years.